WeblateOrg/weblate/docs/user/checks.rst

 Inconsistent
 ~~~~~~~~~~~~

+*This string has more than one translation in this project or is not translated
+in some components.*

 Weblate checks translations of the same string across all translation within a
 project to help you keep consistent translations.